Yoast/yoast-test-helper/readme.txt

 Other:

+* Adds a checkbox to use the AI staging API.
 * Removes the checkbox to enable the feature flag for the structured data blocks.
 * Sets the WordPress tested up to version to 6.4.
 * Sets minimum WordPress version to 6.3.